rugare-m/somVar/README.md

 ### Running the pipeline

-The pipeline expects FASTQ files compressed with bgzip in the somVar directory.

-The pipeline expects FASTQs with the naming in this format ACCESSION_1/2.fastq.gz.
+The pipeline expects FASTQ files compressed with bgzip in the somVar directory & with the naming in the format: ACCESSION_1/2.fastq.gz.

 You can find the path to the virtual environment with: